-Just click on the Request a Coach button on any webpage on this site and complete the form with as much detail as possible.
+Just submit the Contact Form (with as much detail as possible) on any webpage on this site.
 Our Coaching Coordinator will reach out to you regarding next steps.

 We believe that anyone who has goals they want to accomplish and learning they want to master can benefit from a coaching relationship.
 The core requirements are a posture of openness, teachability, an openness to reflection, and a desire to work on the part of the client.

 Coaching can be used for a myriad of opportunities, including but not limited to:

 Leading as an associate pastor, council president, or stewardship chair